 I make it sound like all of the problems I had with the aftermarket air intake were fixed, right?
 Well, yeah actually.
 For the last month I've had a CEL/MIL warning, also known as a "check engine" light illuminated because my Tacoma has been running "lean" due to intake I had installed.
 Fuel economy went to 8mpg, terrible performance, and I would have failed emissions if I had been required to pass for renewing my registration.
 Fuck, I had enough of this nonsense.

-Bought a factory (stock) air filter box online for $56, an intake hose also online for like $36, and a resonator and air filter from the stealership for $188 (tax included).
+I bought a Toyota stock intake hose online for like $36 and an air filter box for $56, and a resonator and air filter from the stealership for $188 (tax included).
 Man, the stealer is such a waste of money, the resonator is just a plastic piece that dampens sound, but I had to do this.

 What took a week or two of research and trial & error to install an auxiliary battery under the hood with extra wiring and a solid state isolator, only took 30 minutes to remove, and another 30 minutes to install the stock intake.